ryanrhymes/owl_guide/book/apidoc/owl_dense_matrix_generic.rst

 is simply a view onto the original row in ``x``, so modifying ``row``'s value also alters ``x``.

+The function supports nagative indices.

 .. code-block:: ocaml

   val col : ('a, 'b) t -> int -> ('a, 'b) t

 ``col x j`` returns column ``j`` of ``x``.
 Note: Unlike ``row``, the return value is a copy of the original row in ``x``.

+The function supports nagative indices.

 .. code-block:: ocaml